Stoick the Vast investigates a complaint

 § § §

-Stoick the Vast scowled, exasperated.
-The people on Berk were driving him mad.
+Stoick the Vast scowled, exasperated; the people on Berk were driving him mad.
 He’d risen early, sacrificing time with his seven-year-old son, Hiccup, hoping to accomplish something worthwhile.
-Stoick took his responsibilities seriously; his priorities were feeding, protecting, and prospering the tribe.
+Stoick took his responsibilities as Chief seriously; his priorities were feeding, protecting, and prospering the tribe.
 The people of Berk understood and expected this diligence in their chief.
-Fewer realized he wasn’t there to solve every problem or listen to each trouble.
+Fewer realized he was supposed to run a tribe.
 Stoick’s duties didn’t include hunting escaped sheep, improving ale quality, or listening to accounts of mermaid sightings; still, his largest headache was the chronic complainers.

-When Hoark arrived, bellyaching that the forge hadn’t opened, he’d said the man ought to talk to Gobber, Berk’s blacksmith.
+When Hoark arrived, bellyaching that the forge hadn’t opened, he’d said the man ought to talk to Gobber the blacksmith.
 Dissatisfied with the answer, Hoark accused his chief of unfairness.
-“The forge is run by your best friend, Stoick, and his apprentice is your son.
+“The forge is run by your best friend, and his apprentice is your son.
 He’s in the wrong, not opening today.”
 Hoark leaned forward, pitching his voice to carry.
 “I’ve come here with a legitimate problem, and you ignore me.
 You clearly favor Gobber in this.”